birdx0810/pycc-template/README.md

 # pycc-template

-This is my personal Cookiecutter template for my Python projects.
+This is a Cookiecutter template for Python projects.

 ## Features
 - Virtual Environment Manager: `pipenv`